noahc3/Homebrew-Guide/hacking/fuseegelee/safetyprecautions.rst

 **Doing this will make games unable to be played online, block eShop, game updates and system updates.** If you are OK with this, follow these instructions:

-1. Power on your Switch normally (no CFW).
+1. Boot your Switch with or without CFW.
 2. Open settings and go to the Internet tab
 3. Configure a WiFi connection if you have not already done so
 4. Select your Wifi network and pick Change Settings